Frequently Asked Questions: General Information

 What jobs have former Residents taken after completing a Residency at Swedish?

-Former Residents have taken positions in a variety of practice settings.
+Former Residents have taken positions in both clinical practice and academic/faculty settings.
 Many former Residents now work in clinical pharmacy practice areas in inpatient (i.e. transplant, oncology, pediatrics, psychiatry, critical care, internal medicine, etc.), retail, and ambulatory care (i.e. MTM, anticoagulation, etc.) settings including the few that have stayed on at Swedish (see current preceptor list for past residents).
-A few have gone onto PGY2 Residency Programs such as ambulatory care, critical care, oncology and pediatrics.
+A few have gone onto PGY2 Residency Programs such as ambulatory care, critical care, emergency medicine, oncology, pediatrics, and solid organ transplant.

 What kinds of protocols do the pharmacists have?

-The Patient Care Area Pharmacists (PCAPs) are decentralized and have full prescriptive authority in select antibiotic dosing (i.e. vancomycin, aminoglycosides), adult renal dosing, TPA for stroke, total parenteral nutrition, IV to PO, vaccinations, assessment of QT prolongation, assessment of delirium, and anemia management.
+The Patient Care Area Pharmacists (PCAPs) are decentralized on the medical floors and have full prescriptive authority through collaborative drug therapy agreements (CDTAs) in select antibiotics (i.e. vancomycin, aminoglycosides), adult renal adjustment dosing, anticoagulation therapy (i.e. warfarin, heparin infusion, argatroban, bivalirudin), total parenteral nutrition, antiepileptics (i.e. phenytoin, valproic acid), IV to PO, vaccinations, and anemia management.
 In the ambulatory care setting, the PCAPs have protocol authority in both the anticoagulation clinics and in the family practice clinics.

 How is the department growing?